Last Updated on by Mitch Rezman

 Perhaps we should look at a rice-based pellet diet, or any pet bird diet without soy.

-I would start with Alternative formula by HARI (Hagen) which is soy free and has been getting rave reviews from avian veterinarians.
+I would start with Alternative formula pellets by HARI (Hagen) which is soy free and has been getting rave reviews from avian veterinarians.

-re: Of course-she gets sprouts, veggies, grains, etc
+re: Of course, she gets sprouts, veggies, grains, etc

 Is she getting enough protein in her diet?